-Discussion: Have learners think about a problem they've had, then share the ways they solved it.
+Discussion: Ask learners to think about a problem they've had, then get them to share the ways they solved it.
 Ask the group if anyone would solve that problem in a different way.
 Explore several different problems and solutions.

-Takeaway: Help learners make the connection to code and learn that there's usually more than one way to solve a programming problem.
+Key point: Help learners make the connection to code and understand that there's usually more than one way to solve a programming problem.